wesbarnett/libgmxcpp/README.md

 information from both the .xtc file (and optionally .ndx file).
 Trajectory object methods are then used for analyzing the data.

+To create a Trajectory object:

-To create a Trajectory object with "traj.xtc" and "index.ndx":
+    // Creates a Trajectory object with "traj.xtc" and "index.ndx"
+    // The index file is optional
     Trajectory traj("traj.xtc","index.ndx");

 You could also make it a pointer: